 Agents typically work as independent contractors and are paid by commission.
 To succeed in this field, agents must be self-motivated.

 You can’t expect business to fall in your lap simply because you have a license.
 Will you make cold calls without being prompted?
 Are you willing to learn a new skill without it being a requirement?
+Are you asking "Did You Serve?"
 Are you constantly prospecting / networking / researching?

 If so, expect your “pipeline” to be properly “stuffed.”
 Which brings us to Tip #3: